Agistri is a green, lush island with many scenic and unspoiled charms despite its proximity to the Greek capital city of Athens.

 However, Agistri should be your choice if you want to enjoy the natural beauty of the environment and experience total relaxation either at the beach or in the hills and villages of the countryside.

-And—if you are up for it—you can even bike your way through the island.
+And—if you are up for it—you can even bike your way around the island.
 With such hilly terrain, it can be quite tiring, but it is a great way to appreciate all this island has to offer.